renato-rudnicki/terraform-google-enterprise-genai/examples/machine-learning-pipeline/README.md

 **Note 1:** If you are using MacOS, replace `cp -RT` with `cp -R` in the relevant commands.
 The `-T` flag is needed for Linux, but causes problems for MacOS.

-**Note 2:** If you are deploying using Local Terraform, you need to chant the output line to `3-networks-dual-svpc` instead of `gcp-projects`.
+**Note 2:** If you are deploying using Local Terraform, you need to change the output line to `gcp-networks` instead of `gcp-projects`.

 If you have chosen to deploy Composer with the Pipeline, you will need a github repository set up for this step.
 This repository houses the DAG's for composer.
 As of this writing, the structure is as follows: